About the Author of the Blogsite, Not the Author of the Bible::

 2 Samuel 17:1-29 The Book of 2 Samuel [in Smaller Chunks]

 I will [kill] only the king & bring back all the people to you.
-The man you seek [king David is all but ] returned [to you,] so all the people shall be [at] peace.
+The man you seek, [king David, is all but] returned [to you,] so all the people shall be [at] peace.
 This pleased Absalom & all the elders of Israel.

-The hearts of [those who] are valiant with the heart of a lion shall [surely] melt.
-For all Israel knows your fathers is a mighty man & those with him are valiant men.
 Therefore, I [suggest] that all Israel from Dan to BeerSheba [is] gathered to you, [like] the sand of [seashore in number, so] you go to battle [in] person.

 Now, Jonathan & Ahimaaz stayed by Enrogel; for they [dared] not be seen [coming] into the city & a [woman] went & told them & they went & told king David.